California Joint Tenancy: An Overview

 Tenants in Common

 Tenants in common is another way co-owners can take title to property.
-This default title will be implied between parties if no other title is specified.
-As a tenant in common, each party will own a specified portion of property pursuant to their ownership interest.
-Upon the death of a tenant in common, his/her share will pass according to the instructions of his/her will, or through intestate succession (if there was no will).
+In fact, parties will automatically assume this title if they do not select another.
+As a tenant in common, each party owns a specified portion of property pursuant to their ownership interest.
+Finally, upon the death of a tenant in common, their share will pass according to the instructions in their will.
+Otherwise, if there is no will, the share will go through intestate succession.

-Married couples should consider the form of title of their jointly owned property.
-The forms of ownership mentioned above are some of the many and should be considered in the context of a couple’s estate planning desires.
-At A People’s Choice, we can help prepare the legal documents you need to set up the form of property tenancy that suits your estate planning needs.
-Picking the right type of tenancy can protect your property from the probate process and make sure your spouse obtains your home upon your death.
+At A People’s Choice, we can help prepare the legal documents needed to set up the form of property tenancy that suits your estate planning needs.
+Picking the right type of tenancy can protect your property from the probate process.
+Plus, it can ensure your spouse obtains your home upon your death.
 Contact us for more information about the different real estate titles available to married couples and registered domestic partners in California.